RyanOthnielKearns/MWoC/docs/cli.md

 | `unavailable` | Resource was unreachable or returned an error |
 | `unknown` | Resource cannot be probed (e.g. web-only subscription, unsupported provider) |

+For server resources with `gpuMonitor` configured, `mwoc status` fetches live GPU data from Redis and prints a per-GPU breakdown below the table: utilisation bar, memory used/total, temperature, and free/in-use status.
+Data older than 5 minutes is flagged as `[stale]`.

 ---

 ## `mwoc models`